growit-io/terragrunt-aws-poc/README.md

 5. Update [README.md](README.md) in the new repository:
    - Update the status badges to point to the new repository's workflows.
    - Describe how the new repository differs from the template.
+6. Update the [Makefile](Makefile) and/or
+   [integration.yml](.github/workflows/integration.yml) workflow to run tests specific to the new repository's purpose.
+If the new repository is going to be a template as well, then you may want to include the existing tests from the upstream template.

 ## Changelog